marsunique/MillionSongClassification/README.md

 To run the code, go to folder `/Decision Tree Classification/` in the repository.
 The traning data and test data are already there.

 Run command `python decision_tree.py`.
-Classification result will show up after the runninig.
+Classification result will show up after the running.

+### kNN_R
+The data is in the kNN_R folder (`millionSongs(labeled)_noNaN.csv`).
+You must update the path on line 8 to represent the location of this file.
+Then run the entire file.
+It shouldn't complete the myKNN function because it has yet to complete on my computer after two weeks.

 ## Overview